-HOW DO I SIGN UP FOR VITAL?
+HOW DO ISIGN UP FOR VITAL?

-Anyone who wants to see if they can sign up for Vital Plan can visit their local Medicaid Office.
-They will look at the person's information and tell them if they are eligible for Vital Plan.
+Anyone who wants to know if they qualify to enroll in Plan Vital can visit their local Medicaid Office.
+They will evaluate the information and tell you if you are eligible for the Vital Plan.

-To find out where your Medicaid Office is, call the Medicaid Program call center at 787-641-4224.
+To find out where your Medicaid Office is, call the Medicaid Program Call Center at 787-641-4224.
 The call is free.
-You can also visit the webpage www.medicaid.pr.gov.
+You can also visit the www.medicaid.pr.gov website.